Could you be Addicted to Sugar?

 Not all sugar is the same

-There are different kinds of sugar, of course, and when looking for berries we know that ripe equals sweet and sugary, whereas not ripe equals sour and indigestible – or poisonous.
+There are different kinds of sugar, of course, and when looking for berries we know that ripe equal sweet and sugary, whereas not ripe equals sour and indigestible – or poisonous.
 Fruit isn’t really the issue here, though.
 The long-chain sugars in fruit are not the kinds that are addictive and damaging.
 It is the refined sugar we need to watch out for, but it has become such a widely-accepted part of our culture that not enough of us bat an eyelid at the sugar content in so many food items.
 The problem is that we are addicted, whether we realise it or not.

-A typical British diet can contain around almost 240 teaspoons of excess sugar per week; that’s a lot of extra sugar, and there has to be a reason for it.
+A typical British diet can contain almost 240 teaspoons of excess sugar per week; that’s a lot of extra sugar, and there has to be a reason for it.
 When you consider that the sugar hit you get works the same way in the brain as other addictions like cocaine, heroin and nicotine, it starts to make sense.
 Dopamine is released and the ‘reward pathway’ is taken over by these substances and users become addicted to the feeling they get.

 If sugar is consumed over an extended period, the availability of dopamine receptors in the brain is diminished and the proteins that transport the dopamine are inhibited.
 All of this leads to an increased need for sugar to keep attaining the same hit.